Filter table data

 • inRange: Checks if a value is in a given range

-The following code block applies each operator to remove unwanted data:
+The following code block applies each operator to filter data:

 String filters

-Strings in Deephaven tables are stored as Java strings.
-Any method that can be called on a Java string can be used to filter string data.
+Deephaven stores strings as Java strings.
+Any method you can call on a Java string can filter string data.
 Methods such as startsWith, endswith, contains, and matches are particularly useful.

 The following code block applies these methods to filter the iris table on its String column, Class: